Stomach growling in the middle of the afternoon? Tide yourself over with one of these healthy snacks! They include granola bars, dips, and more.

 You won’t find any butter or refined sugar hiding inside these healthy banana muffins.
-Instead, their rich, spiced banana flavor and perfect moist texture come from wholesome ingredients like whole wheat flour, ground flaxseed, and pure maple syrup.
+Instead, their rich banana flavor and moist texture come from wholesome ingredients like whole wheat flour, ground flaxseed, and pure maple syrup.

 Smoothie Healthy Snack Recipes

 If you want to sneak a big serving of fruits and veggies into your day, making a smoothie is a great way to do it!
-For an extra boost, blend in protein powder, nut butter, or superfoods too.
+For a heartier snack, amp it up with protein powder or a spoonful of nut butter.

 Berry Superfood Smoothie Bowl

 Toppings like fresh or freeze-dried berries, hemp seeds, and toasted coconut flakes add delicious texture to this very berry smoothie bowl.